adfinis/virtesk/doc/amoothei-tc-tools.rst

     tc_ssh <thinclient> [ssh-args]                     # interactive shell
     tc_ssh <thinclient> [ssh-args] -- remote_command   # execute remote command

-| ``<thinclient>`` can be specified as a short host name
-  (myorganization.mydomain will be appended automatically),
-| as a fully qualified domain name, or as an IPv4 address.
+``<thinclient>`` can be specified as a short host name (myorganization.mydomain will be appended automatically), as a fully qualified domain name, or as an IPv4 address. |br|
 Example: Open interactive root-shell on mytc.myorganization.mydomain:

 ::